 It's implied that Sethe and abovementioned The Hunters Three serve the same dark forces.

 Another, far earlier one from Swamp Thing, spawned yet again from the brilliant-yet-deranged mind of Alan Moore, is the Original Darkness, the Big Bad of the "Murder of Crows" arc.
 For starters, this thing is the chaos that existed prior to the Presence beginning its creation.
 It's also brain-meltingly enormous; the telepath Mento actually starts foaming at the mouth trying to comprehend the scale of this thing.
 Just having your existence acknowledged by it can have fatal results for even powerful magic-users, as Zatara and Sargon found out the hard way.
 Oh, and it's absolutely unstoppable; Etrigan, Doctor Fate, and The Spectre all try and fail horribly to halt its assault on Heaven, with the Spectre memorably being curbstomped by the Darkness's thumb.
 It takes the Presenceitself to intervene to stop this thing, and it couldn't destroy the Darkness, merely nullify it, as they are equals.
-Long story short, it's likely more powerful and eldritch than everything else on this page put together.

 In the end, both the Hunters Three and the Rot are subversions.
 The Hunters Three turn out to be ordinary people after Maxine frees them of their corruption.
 The Rot itself is actually the natural force of death and decay corrupted by Anton Arcane, an all too human villain.